Managing cost groups

 Create a child group

-3. Enter a name to the group and click Next
+3. Enter a name for the new group and click Next.

-4. Choose the necessary subscriptions for which the cost data is to be managed within the group
+4. Select the required subscriptions whose cost data will be managed within the group.

 A default analysis view that offers information on the monthly cost of the chosen subscriptions based on a predetermined set of filters will be included when the cost group is created.